linn/kazoo.site/index.md

 To select music from your local music library click ![Music Tile](images/MusicTile.png)

 * Organisation of music depends on the quality of the information contained in the music tracks
+* To view music stored in a different library on your home network go to settings and select

 ### Radio